pierobirelloPB/Entertainment/README.md

 # Entertainment
 Graph searches, Conway's game of life, Mandelbrot Set.
+Some with pygame.